yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-faq.md

 Free clusters are paused after 21 days of inactivity.
 To keep a cluster from being paused, perform an action as described in [What qualifies as activity on a cluster?](#what-qualifies-as-activity-on-a-cluster)

-To keep a paused cluster from being deleted, sign in to Yugabyte Cloud, select the cluster on the **Clusters** page, and click **Resume**.
+To keep a paused cluster from being deleted, sign in to YugabyteDB Managed, select the cluster on the **Clusters** page, and click **Resume**.

 ### What qualifies as activity on a cluster?